Vinicius-M-Marrafon/HttpServer-C/README.md

 # HTTP SERVER IN C

-This is a Http server in C (Windows).
-The purpose of these codes is undestand better how the Http service works in a low level prospect
+This is an Http server in C (Windows).
+The purpose of these codes is to better understand how the Http service works from a low-level perspective

 ```console
 C:\> mingw32-make httpServer